Timecard Fraud

 Inflating Hours for Unjust Enrichment

-Here is an excerpt of the eMail from Latoison that he said he sent to UAC EDP C-Suite management and his wife’s Gmail account: (using personal email on government contracts is forbidden).
+Here is an excerpt from the email that Latoison claims he sent to UAC EDP C-Suite management and his wife’s Gmail account (using personal email for government contracts is prohibited).

 I’m going to send an email out to EDP concerning the changes you’ve made to their RDB’s.